unlink2/yam/README.md

 # yam

-Yam is a simple mapping tool.
-Its purpose is to scan a network, file system or other sources and report findings of all kinds.

-## Note:
-Yam is a tool purely intended for personal use!
-Do not use it to scan devices you do not have permission for!
+Yam is a lightweight payload crafting tool.
+It mapes raw binary data into a usable format.
+It takes files, raw string and other things as input and converts it to a target payload (e.g. a C char array)

 ## Table of content